-commitment to a caring society which protects the rights of those who are weak through sustained, long-term action for human-centred, mutually supportive development.

-- 50. A culture of peace is not only an aim, an ultimate goal to be achieved.
+- (f) Commitment to a caring society which protects the rights of those who are weak through sustained, long-term action for human-centred, mutually supportive development; - (g) Recognition of the importance of equitably meeting the developmental and environmental needs of present and future generations. - 50.
+A culture of peace is not only an aim, an ultimate goal to be achieved.
 It is also a comprehensive process of institutional transformation and long-term action to construct the defences of peace in the minds of men and women.
 A culture of peace is the transition from the logic of force and fear to the force of reason and love.
 It constitutes the framework for the global implementation of the human right to peace. - 51.
-A culture of peace is a process that grows out of beliefs and actions of the people themselves and develops in each country within its specific historical, sociocultural and economic context.
-A key to a culture of peace is the transformation of violent competition into co-operation based upon the sharing of values and goals.
+A culture of peace is a process that grows out of beliefs and actions of the people themselves and develops in each country within its specific historical, socio-cultural and economic context.
+A key to a culture of peace is the transformation of violent competition into cooperation based upon the sharing of values and goals.
 In particular, it requires that conflicting parties work together to achieve objectives of common interest at all levels, including the development process. - 52.
 The transformation from a culture of war and violence to a culture of peace and non-violence is already under way.
 The creation of the United Nations system based upon universally shared values and goals has been per se a major act of a culture of peace.
-The international instruments adopted under its auspices and the declarations and action plans of its recent world conferences reflect the development and deepening of commonly shared norms, values and aims of what should be considered as the core of the evolving concept of culture of peace. - 53.
+The international instruments adopted under its auspices and the declarations and action plans of its recent world conferences reflect the development and deepening of commonly shared norms, values and aims of what should be considered as the core of the evolving concept of a culture of peace. - 53.
 These norms, values and aims constitute the basis of a global ethics and show that fundamentally many of the most important values are common to all great moral traditions and that there is no sharp cleavage between values of various groups of countries, between the North and the South, the East and the West.
-Indeed, the construction of a culture of peace is a task which requires every state to take part in a spirit of equality and unity. - 54.
+Indeed, the construction of a culture of peace is a task which requires every State to take part in a spirit of equality and unity. - 54.
 In a rapidly and deeply changing world characterized by the growing importance of ethical issues, a culture of peace provides the young generation with a set of values which can help them to shape their destiny and actively participate in constructing a more just, humane, free and prosperous society and a better, peaceful world.